mubeenkh4u/RBC-Module-2-Stock-Analysis/README.md

 </table>

 ## Summary
+### Pros of refactoring code
-- In conclusion, refactoring of code is also known as restructuring of code for optimization of output without changing the Output itself.
-This essentially means that the output is unchanged while the code that is being run has been modified to be more efficient/faster.
+- In conclusion, refactoring of code is also known as restructuring of code for optimization of output without changing the output itself.
+This essentially means that the output is unchanged while the code that is being run has been modified to be more efficient/faster and extensible.
-- From the above screenshots we can safely see that there is a slight difference in the `AllStocksAnalysis()` and `AllStocksAnalysisRefactored()` subroutines, with an approximated difference of 0.8 s.
+- From the above screenshots we can safely see that there is a slight difference in the `AllStocksAnalysis()` and `AllStocksAnalysisRefactored()` subroutines, with an approximated difference of 0.8s.
 These gains will be significantly larger if our dataset had hundreds and thousands of tickers and corresponding data.
+- Lessens the repeatation of code.

+### Cons of refactoring code
+- Increasing the efficiency of the code by refactoring can cause the developer to lose precious time and can sometimes be not worth the effort, especially in case of small datasets.
+- Requires a sound mind to chart out a map for the re-structuring of code to enable extensibility.
+- In rare situations, this can lead to a deadlock where the developer might not know where to go.